 About Space Flight Awareness

 Space Flight Awareness (SFA) Program is a NASA-managed motivational and recognition program with invited representation from NASA and contractors having major responsibilities for human spaceflight mission success.
-The SFA program is managed by NASA’s Space Operations Mission Directorate.
+The SFA program is managed by the agency’s Space Operations Mission Directorate.

 Mission Statement

-To ensure that each and every employee involved in human space flight is aware of the importance of their role in promoting astronaut safety and mission success in the critical, challenging task of flying humans in the hostile environment of space by communicating and educating the Government/industry workforce about human space flight.
+To ensure employees involved in human spaceflight are aware of the importance of their role in promoting astronaut safety and mission success in the challenging task of flying humans in the hostile environment of space by communicating and educating the government and industry workforce about human spaceflight.

 Our Purpose